No media was found matching the criteria you are searching for.

 - Courtesy & Respect - Being friendly, courteous and respectful goes a long way.
 Nothing drives a customer away faster than being gruff or short with them.

-- Responsiveness - Give timely responses to texts, emails and phone calls.
+- Responsiveness - Give timely responses to texts, emails, phone calls and reimbursements.

 - Flexibility - The more flexible you can be for pickup times and dates will provide more convenience to your customers.